PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

                                        name='py_reader',
                                        use_double_buffer=True)

-capacity is buffer size of PyReader;
-shapes is the size of parameters of batch(such as image and label in picture classification task);
-dtypes is data type of parameters of batch;
-name is name of PyReader;
-use_double_buffer is True by default,expressed by :code:`double_buffer_reader` 。
+In the code, ``capacity`` is buffer size of PyReader; ``shapes`` is the size of parameters in the batch (such as image and label in picture classification task); ``dtypes`` is data type of parameters in the batch; ``name`` is name of PyReader instance; ``use_double_buffer`` is True by default, which means :code:`double_buffer_reader` is used.

-If there are different PyReader objects created,the names of objects should be unique.
-Usually,you have to create two different PyReader objects in training and testing period.For example.In the same task,PyReader objects in training and testing period are created as follows:
+To create some different PyReader objects (Usually, you have to create two different PyReader objects for training and testing phase), the names of objects must be different.
+For example, In the same task, PyReader objects in training and testing period are created as follows:

 .. code-block:: python